This is a no-nonsense guide on writing, producing, and shooting your very own short film.

 - Next Floor – Denis Villeneuve

-But short films also have artistic value, of course.
+But short films also have artistic value on their own merits, of course.
 A short can be just as powerful, moving, and enjoyable as a feature.
 In some cases, a story might even be a better fit as a short rather than a feature-length movie.

 And talking of story, let us now jump into the first step of developing a film, which is arguably the most important.